How to Use Treats Effectively in Your Dog's Training Routine

 Do: Keep the Dog Treats Small

 When it comes to training treats, size matters.
 Opt for the smallest treats you can find — even kibble can work — and only give one bite per reward.
-If you notice that your pooch isn’t responding to the treats after a while, switch over to something different to boost their interest level.
+If you notice that your pup isn’t responding to the treats after a while, switch over to something different to boost their interest level.
 After all, a treat should taste like a “treat,” not something they have all the time.
 The only time it’s acceptable to give a slightly larger treat (or a bit of human food like cooked chicken or liver) is if the reward is for something large like making it through a plane trip, adjusting to a new home environment, etc. If you’re dealing with a dog that has a certain behavioral issue (think boredom, separation anxiety, excessive barking, etc.), try out one of our customized KONG Boxes that include treats catered to your dog’s needs.

 Don't: Overdo It